bonilab/PSU-CIDD-MaSim-Support/README.md

 # PSU-CIDD-MaSim-Support

 This repository contains analysis files used for modeling the prevalence of malaria (*P. falciparum*) in in various countries using the main malarial simulation.
+Generally the code is organized with the assumption that most scripts will be written in Python; however, a subdirectory for Matlab code is included which contains some useful functions for plotting various data points from the simuation related to calibration and validation.

 The main repository for the simulation can be found at [maciekboni/PSU-CIDD-Malaria-Simulation](https://github.com/maciekboni/PSU-CIDD-Malaria-Simulation)

+---

+### Repository Organization

+/ - The root directory contains scripts that may be run from the command line that of use with the simulation.

+bash/ - The `bash` directory contains Bash scripts as well as job files that may be manipulated by the Bash scripts to run replicates on the [Roar Supercomputer](https://www.icds.psu.edu/computing-services/roar-user-guide/).

+include/ - The `include` directory contains Python scripts that contain shared code and cannot be run on their own.

+matlab/ - The `matlab` directory contains Matlab functions that can be used to generate plots for various comparison points used for model calibration and validation.

+.pep8speaks.yml - Configuration file for [pep8speaks](https://github.com/OrkoHunter/pep8speaks) which uses codes from [pycodestyle](https://github.com/PyCQA/pycodestyle/blob/master/docs/intro.rst).

+---

 ### Dependencies